1News: Saturday Breakfast

-1 News Special
+1News Special

-1 News Special episodes are often aired during international, one-off and breaking news events.
-For international breaking news stories, 1 News often airs a video feed from other news organisations.
-1 News has aired specials for the following events:
+1News Special episodes are often aired during international, one-off and breaking news events.
+For international breaking news stories, 1News often airs a video feed from other news organisations.
+1News has aired specials for the following events:

-During the COVID-19 pandemic in New Zealand a 1 News Special was broadcast most days at 1pm.
-During the 1pm broadcast Director-General of Health Ashley Bloomfield would announce how many new cases of coronavirus were in New Zealand.
+During the COVID-19 pandemic in New Zealand a 1News Special was broadcast most days at 1 pm.
+During the 1 pm broadcast Director-General of Health Ashley Bloomfield would announce how many new cases of coronavirus were in New Zealand.

 Annual specials

 Annual specials are aired for the following events: